The World's First Malaria Vaccine—and What it Means for the Future of Pandemic Response

 Medical breakthroughs are not enough

 Over the last two decades, innovations, including rapid diagnostic tests, novel medicines, and new insecticides to kill malaria-carrying mosquitoes, all raised hopes.
-PMI, through the U.S. Agency for International Development and the U.S. Centers for Disease Control and Prevention, partners with malaria-affected countries to purchase hundreds of millions of these lifesaving products.
+PMI, through the U.S. Agency for International Development (USAID) and the U.S. Centers for Disease Control and Prevention, partners with malaria-affected countries to purchase hundreds of millions of these lifesaving products.
 The WHO’s recommendation of the first malaria vaccine for children in sub-Saharan Africa is the latest tool in the toolkit to fight the disease.

 But as with vaccines, masks, tests and medicines against COVID-19, medical breakthroughs on their own can’t defeat malaria.
 Millions of people, largely in rural and poor communities, remain out of reach of these innovations.
 Malaria still causes more than 200 million cases and 400,000 deaths worldwide every year.
 Another child will have died from malaria in the two minutes you take to read this article.